The Bugs to Rogers Pass Ski Traverse – A Classic Canadian Backcountry Adventure

-Day 1: We will meet at 9 am at the Yamnuska office to check personal gear and issue group gear for the trip.
+Day 1: We will meet at 9 am at the Yamnuska classroom to check personal gear and issue group gear for the trip.
 After we complete our final preparation for the trip we will shuttle vehicles to Rogers Pass; the endpoint of the trip.
 The night will be spent in Golden.

 Day 2: We will make our way to the Bugaboos via helicopter and begin the trip.
 Depending on timings and conditions we will either spend the night amongst the Bugaboo Spires or start the traverse when we land.